 The S-101 attribute reported date has been introduced in S-101 to encode the date at which a wreck has been reported.
 This information is encoded in S-57 on OBSTRN using the attributes QUASOU = 9 (reported, not confirmed) and SORDAT (see clause 2.2.5.1).
 Unless the date populated in SORDAT is actually a reported date, Data Producers are advised to remove SORDAT from OBSTRN objects having QUASOU = 9 (reported, not confirmed) prior to conversion.

-The S-101 Boolean attribute display uncertainties introduces the option to encode additional information related to Obstruction, and is mandatory for all Obstruction features of type point and depth 30 metres or less.
+The S-101 Boolean attribute display uncertainties introduces the option to encode additional information related to Obstruction, and is mandatory for all Obstruction features of geometric primitive point and depth 30 metres or less.
 There is no corresponding encoding for this information on OBSTRN in S-57 – for full capability S-101 data, Data Producers will be required to evaluate their converted S-101 data and populate this attribute appropriately, noting that during the automated conversion process the value of this attribute will be set to False.

 Danger lines